docker/docs/desktop/extensions-sdk/quickstart.md

 To preview the extension in Docker Desktop, close and open Docker Dashboard once the installation is complete.

 During UI development, it’s helpful to use hot reloading to test your changes without rebuilding your entire extension.
-See [Preview whilst developing the UI](build/preview-and-update.md#preview-whilst-developing-the-ui)
+See [Preview whilst developing the UI](build/preview-and-update.md#preview-whilst-developing-the-ui) for more information.

 ## Step four: Submit and publish your extension to the Marketplace